 To keep queuing to a minimum, bring your ‘Order Confirmation’ with you (not the booking information email that you will also receive) and have it ready to show either printed out or on a mobile phone.
-You will also need to show a valid Friends/CU card if relevant for admission.

 I am a carer, do I need a ticket/can I come in?

 Essential carers for disabled visitors do not need to book a ticket and are welcome, please inform the ticket office on arrival.

 No, you do not need to print it – but if you do not, please have your online confirmation ready to show on a mobile device when you get to the gate.

 Children’s Explorer Backpacks are not available at the moment.

 No, you are welcome to come to the Garden at any time on the day for which you have purchased your ticket.